TimBurg/MA_thesis_markdown/source/07_theory.md

 $$ 0 \leq \varphi \leq 1$$

 A penalty term is then added to the optimization to force the phasefield to condensate to either 0 or 1 depending on a forcing term from the compliance minimization.
-Consequently an interface forms that can expand or retract and this falls into the category of advancing front algorithms.
-For details see [@barles_front_1993].
+Consequently an interface between the two phases forms that is subject to an Allen-Cahn type equation which can drive the interface in the direction of its normal.
+This falls into the category of advancing-front algorithms.
+For details see [@barles_front_1993] or [@blank_phase-field_2010].
-The resulting equation driving the interface is an Allan-Cahn Equation as discussed in [@blank_phase-field_2010].
-However, for the general understanding the optimality conditions are of more avail.
+For an understanding of the convergence of these dynamics I consider the optimality conditions of the system.

 Since integrating the phase field over a region gives the volume, a volume constraint